Mubaloo/wwdc2015-uistackviews/UIStackView_blog.md

 The _Root Stack View_ is given a default axis of horizontal and then a vertical axis for compact widths.
 The two inner stack views then both have horizontal axises for a compact height, falling back to vertical when needed.

-##Other resources##
+## Other Resources

-The demo code for the examples can be viewed on Mubaloo's GitHub account.
+The demo code for the examples can be viewed on Mubaloo's GitHub account. // TODO: Link

 As mentioned the [pre-release docs](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIStackView_Class_Reference/index.html) are also a great place to start as well as the WWDC session [Implementing UI Designs in Interface Builder](https://developer.apple.com/videos/wwdc/2015/?id=407).